 - Read aloud: Many parents often ask me at parent-teacher interviews for strategies to help with reading.
 I tell them that a child is never too old to be read aloud to- think of those happy memories, with your toddler snuggled on your lap, favourite book in hand.
 You probably made funny voices and sounds for different characters- well why not do this for your school-age child also?
 Many older struggling readers never get any pleasure from reading, as it’s a source of great stress.
 So you take the reins and read a story for them, so they can enjoy it as a listener.
 Relax and have fun with it!

 - Let them join in too: Use what your child has learnt on Phonics Hero to let them join in with reading books.
 Visit your local library to read and borrow books.
 Remind yourself of the learning sequence and set your expectations as to what they should and shouldn’t know.
-You could play Sight Word Detective and hunt down the sight words and or simply have your child read some of the decodable words in the text.
+You could play Tricky Word Detective and hunt down the tricky words and or simply have your child read some of the decodable words in the text.

 - Ask your child about what they are reading: I know that in the real world, we don’t have endless time to sit and read with our children, so how about using car time to ask them about their current book.
 Ask them to re-tell their favourite part or maybe an interesting fact from an informative text.
 On the other hand, if your child can’t explain what the story is about, this can flag some problems- are they reading above their level?
 Are they reading for meaning?
 Do they have some areas of comprehension that need to be addressed?
 (If so you should talk to their teacher about your concerns.)
 Most importantly, showing an interest in their books will greatly contribute to their love of reading.